Skip to main content

 • People with diabetes

-The flu can also worsen certain health conditions, like heart failure, chronic obstructive pulmonary disease (COPD), and asthma
+• People with lung conditions, like chronic obstructive pulmonary disease (COPD), and asthma

 The flu shot doesn’t cause dementia.
 In fact, new research suggests that regular flu shots may protect you against developing Alzheimer’s disease.
 In a 2020 study, having at least one flu shot decreased cases of Alzheimer’s by 17%.
 Repeat flu shots decreased it by another 13%.